sehajmander12/TextExtraction/README.md

 ## Methedology of the Extractor ##
 ![Screenshot 2021-09-20 at 9 12 15 PM](https://user-images.githubusercontent.com/60060524/134031619-392ce018-6bd8-4d23-80e6-2e45c7b642b8.png)</br>
-Here we can see the procedure that we've followed to extract text out of an complex image, we can see these in the collab notebook as well. </br>
+Here we can see the procedure that we've followed to extract text out of a complex image, we can see these in the collab notebook as well. </br>
 ●	I start with importing the required packages.</br>

 ●	I use teserract to extract the text and remove all the irrelevant symbols from characters.</br>